w3f/injection-tool/README.md

 operating system's package manager such as Homebrew for MacOS or apt for Ubuntu.

 To check you have these pre-requisite installed try `node --version` and `npm --version` on the commandline.
-If you do not see version numbers from the output of running these commands one at a time, then you will need to install them.
+If you do not see version numbers from the output of running these commands (one at a time), then you will need to install them.

 You will also need [git](https://git-scm.com/) for cloning this repository locally.
-Git like node and npm are also usually provided in your operating system's package managers.
+Git, like node and npm, is usually provided in your operating system's package managers.
 Once this is installed try cloning the `injection-tool` like so: